CiteIt/citeit-webservice/README.md

   * https://www.openpolitics.com/articles/ted-nelson-philosophy-of-hypertext.html

-I know CiteIt still follows the [Worse is Better](https://en.wikipedia.org/wiki/Worse_is_better) approach of the web, because I don't have the technical ability to implement the "Right Thing".
+Like the Web, CiteIt still follows the "[Worse is Better](https://www.dreamsongs.com/WorseIsBetter.html)" approach because I don't have the technical ability or resources to implement the
+"Right Thing".

 I hope CiteIt allows more people to get a glimpse of Ted's original proposal and